miangoar/protein_language_models_for_betalactamases_analysis/README.md

 This repository is part of the thesis "*Comparative evaluation of protein language models for betalactamase classification and prediction of their catalytic activity*" that i have defended in order to get my master's degree in Biochemical Sciences.
 The thesis is availabe at: *pending to upload*

+## Biological properties detected by protein language models

-In this thesis i constructed a dataset (provided as a dataframe) that consist in ~26,000 betalactamase sequences with cualitative and cuantitative properties as well as the per-protein embeddings derived from seven protein language models.
+In the first part of this thesis i constructed a dataset (provided as a dataframe) that consist in ~26,000 betalactamase sequences with cualitative and cuantitative properties as well as the per-protein embeddings derived from seven protein language models.

 | Properties | Brief description | Type |
 |-----------|-----------|-----------|